Gunna (rapper): Early life

 Gunna was born in College Park, Georgia.
 He was raised by his mother and has four older brothers.
 He started making music at age fifteen.
 He grew up listening to Cam'ron, Chingy and Outkast, among others.
-Gunna attended North Springs Charter School of Arts and Sciences and Langston Hughes High School.
+Gunna attended North Springs Charter School of Arts and Sciences, Banneker High School, Langston Hughes High School, and Creekside High School (Georgia).
 In 2013, Gunna released the mixtape Hard Body under the name Yung Serg.